-Follow these steps to rebuild and restore data in the array:
+To rebuild and restore data in the array:

-- 1. During the boot-up process, an error message notifies of a system failure. - 2.
-Press <Ctrl+F> to enter the FastBuildTM Main Menu. - 3.
+- 1. During the boot-up process, an error message notifies of a system failure. - Press <Ctrl+F> to enter the FastBuildTM Main Menu. - 3.
 Press <3> to View Array and verify the ID of the defunct hard disk. - 4.
 Power off the system and replace the hard disk with an identical model. - 5.
 Reboot and enter the FastBuildTM Main Menu again. - 6.
 Press <5> to Rebuild Array.
 The malfunctioning array is highlighted.
 Press <Enter> to select malfunctioning array.